microsoft/mu_feature_dfci/DfciPkg/Docs/QemuQ35Pkg/ReadMe.md

 In addition, the SetupDUT command will update the firewall for the robot framework testing, and a make a couple of configuration changes to Windows for a better test experience.

-## Testing the QemuQ35Pkg Device Under Test.
+## Testing the QemuQ35Pkg Device Under Test

 The last way to start the QemQ35Pkg virtual system is with no extra parameters.
 Just run: